 ReservationRequestCriteriaType

 Type definition for a reservation and modification request criteria.
 Only those values requiring change are specified in the modify request.
-The version value specified in a reservation or modify request MUST be a positive integer larger than the previous version number.
-A version value of zero is a special number indicating an allocated but not yet reserved reservation and cannot be specified by the RA.
+The version value specified in a reservation or modify request MUST follow versioning rules as defined in section 6.1.6.